The Believer’s Walk of Faith

 Gen. 18 – Drama of the Highest Magnitude

-- Located in the southern southwest arid sector of Canaan, where Abraham the nomad could wander to provide pasture for his flocks – the Oaks of Mamre likely were terebinth trees, and likely a grove of them – the shade could reduce temperature significantly
+- Located in the southern southwest arid sector of Canaan, where Abraham the nomad could wander to provide pasture for his flocks – the Oaks of Mamre likely were terebinth trees, and there was likely a grove of them, so the shade could reduce the temperature significantly

-- Abraham humbly receives the 3 visitors, quickly realizing the One to be God Himself, e.g. v.3 “don’t pass by Your servant”
+- Abraham humbly receives the three visitors, quickly realizing the One to be God Himself, as he says in 18:3 “don’t pass by Your servant”

 - To appreciate the profound encounter here, compare Jer.
-32:17-27, “Nothing is too difficult for You”, and v.27, “Is anything too difficult for Me?”
+32:17-27 where Jeremiah says “Nothing is too difficult for You”, and God responds in v.27, “Is anything too difficult for Me?”

-- Read slowly this remarkable account of personal conversation with God – one of several distinctive passages for such interaction between our holy God and a humble man – note also the unique combination of divine conversation with the very “earthly” provision of a meal
+- Read slowly Abraham’s remarkable account of personal conversation with God – this is one of several distinctive passages in the Bible for such interaction between our holy God and a humble man – note also the unique combination of divine conversation with the very “earthly” provision of a meal

-- 18:17 – God refers to “hiding” some element of His plan, a reference to what we refer to as progressive revelation, as with Paul’s “mysteries” about the Church
+- 18:17 – God refers to “hiding” some element of His plan, a reference to what we refer to as “progressive revelation” – compare Paul’s speaking of the “mysteries” about the Church which God revealed to him (Eph.
+3:1-6)

 - Does God change His mind?
-Only thinking “humanly”
+No, He is expressing truth in a “human” way

 - God still knew the ultimate path taken

 - 18:20 – note the dramatic expression of the “outcry” emanating from Sodom & Gomorrah – the tragic sound of man’s moral rebellion – does God hear such an outcry out of America today?
-Or from Tampa?
+Or from your city?

 - 18:22ff – this is the first Bible instance of intercession for others